LunarG/VulkanSamples/Utilities/WSIWindow/docs/WSIWindow.md

 ### WSIWindow class
 The WSIWindow class creates a Vulkan window, and provides function calls to query keyboard and mouse state, as well as callbacks, to notify you of system events. (window / keyboard / mouse / touch-screen)
-The WSIWindow constructor requires a VkInstance parameter, as well as the window's title, width and height.
+WSIWindow provides member functions for setting the window width, height, position and title.
 These dimensions only apply to Linux and Windows, but are ignored on Android.
 However, right after window creation, the OnResizeEvent callback will be triggered, to return the actual window dimensions.

-The "GetSurface" member function returns a **CSurface** class, which contains the VkSurfaceKHR of the window.
-CSurface also provides the CanPresent() funtion, which wraps the vkGetPhysicalDevice***PresentationSupportKHR functions.
+The "GetSurface" member function takes a VkInstance as input (from CInstance), and returns a CSurface instance, which contains the VkSurfaceKHR of the window.
+CSurface also provides the CanPresent() funtion, which wraps the `vkGetPhysicalDeviceSurfaceSupportKHR` function.
 When creating a Vulkan queue, use CanPresent() to check if the queue family can present to this surface.
+Alternatively, WSIWindow also contains a similar CanPresent() member function, which wraps the set of `vkGetPhysicalDevice***PresentationSupportKHR` funcions, and can be used to check queue compatibility BEFORE creating the VkSurfaceKHR.

 #### The following query functions are provided:
  - `GetWinPos . :` Get the window's current position, relative to the top-left corner of the display
  - `GetWinSize. :` Get the window's current width and height.